WebAssembly/spec/md-proto/WebAssembly.md

 To perform a pop from the type stack:
  - If the type stack's size is less than the control flow stack's top's depth value, return `void`.
- - Otherwise pop a valid from the type stack and return that.
+ - Otherwise pop a type from the type stack and return that.

 #### Control Flow Stack Type Merge